jborjon/jborjon.github.io/portfolio/guide-to-edge-computing.md

 layout: article
 article_type: post
 category: tech in business
-featured_image: smartphone-notebook.jpg
+featured_image: woman-with-tablet.jpg
-featured_image_alt: A smartphone on a desk with a notebook and a pen
+featured_image_alt: A woman touching a mobile tablet screen
-thumbnail: smartphone-notebook.jpg
+thumbnail: woman-with-tablet.jpg
-thumbnail_alt: A smartphone on a desk with a notebook and a pen
+thumbnail_alt: A woman touching a mobile tablet screen
 ---

 Over $43 billion.
-That’s how big <a href="https://www.grandviewresearch.com/press-release/global-edge-computing-market" target="_blank">Grand View Research</a> predicts the edge computing market will be around the world by 2027.
+That’s how big [Grand View Research](https://www.grandviewresearch.com/press-release/global-edge-computing-market){:target="_blank"} predicts the edge computing market will be around the world by 2027.

 Have you heard of edge computing?
 If you haven’t, or you have but don’t quite know what it is, you’re not alone.